Tumu Crisis: Military situation

-The Ming dynasty was established in 1368 when Zhu Yuanzhang (the Hongwu Emperor), a former peasant rebel, overthrew the Mongol-led Yuan dynasty and forced the Mongols to retreat back to the northern steppes.
+The Ming dynasty was established in China in 1368 when Zhu Yuanzhang (the Hongwu Emperor), a former peasant rebel, overthrew the Mongol-led Yuan dynasty and forced the Mongols to retreat back to the northern steppes.
 To counter persistent Mongol threats along the northern frontier, the Hongwu Emperor implemented significant military reforms and launched multiple military campaigns to secure the border regions.
 His son, the Yongle Emperor, further expanded these efforts by personally leading expeditions against the Mongols between 1410 and 1424.
 The decision to move the capital to Beijing in 1421 was also a strategic move to focus on northern defense.
 While these aggressive policies initially strengthened frontier security, they ultimately depleted Ming resources.

 After the death of the Yongle Emperor in 1424, the defense of the northern borders began to deteriorate.
 Despite complaints from generals about the lack of resources, no action was taken.
 In 1435 and 1438, some garrisons were reinforced, but the overall situation remained unchanged.
 Inland, only half of the supposed 2.5 million soldiers in the Weisuo military system were actually performing their duties.
 Farms given to hereditary soldiers from Weisuo garrisons on the borders were often seized by officers, who became landowners while reducing their soldiers to farm laborers, leading to the collapse of local self-sufficiency and a reliance on grain transported from the interior.
 This resulted in a decline in the quality of training, military prowess, and logistic support (including weapons and equipment).
 The Beijing garrison was frequently used for construction projects, such as defensive positions, but more often for the building of palaces, temples, and private residences for officers and eunuchs of the imperial palace.